Diabetes Life Insurance Cover

 Does Life Insurance Cover Type 2 Diabetes?

-A Type 2 diabetes diagnosis does not exclude a person from getting coverage but can increase its price due to its pre-existing condition.
+Type 2 diabetes diagnosis does not exclude a person from getting coverage, but can increase its price due to the pre-existing condition.

-The group with a higher chance of getting their life insurance application accepted are those who can control their serious illness with healthy living, meaning they regularly exercise and stick to a strict diet.
+The group with a higher chance of getting their life insurance application accepted is those who can control their serious illness through healthy living, meaning they regularly exercise and follow a strict diet.

-Those people can also count on lower life insurance premiums than those who experience some health complications due to diabetes.
+Those people can also expect lower life insurance premiums than those who experience health complications due to diabetes.

 best life insurance for diabetics